 North Carolina Sports Betting: News, Laws and Industry Updates

-North Carolina sports betting apps are legal and live.
-The first NC online sportsbooks were cleared to launch on March 11, 2024, after Gov. Roy Cooper signed HB 347 into law.
+The North Carolina sports betting industry is legal, and the first NC sportsbooks began accepting wagers on March 11, 2024, after Gov. Roy Cooper signed HB 347 into law.

-The bill permits up to 11 sports betting apps to launch in the Tar Heel State.
-There are currently eight legal online sportsbooks in North Carolina, including Caesars Sportsbook, FanDuel, BetMGM, Bet365, and DraftKings.
+The bill permits up to 11 sports betting apps to operate in the Tar Heel State, and eight legal online sportsbooks are already available to NC bettors.

-This page breaks down the various legal betting options available to sports fans in North Carolina.
-We will explain how online sportsbooks are regulated, discuss the tax rates, and highlight the importance of using legal, regulated apps.
+This page offers the latest North Carolina sports betting news and industry updates.
+We also explain how online NC sportsbooks are regulated, discuss the tax rates, and highlight the importance of using regulated apps to place your bets.

 Rank